apocaliss92/scrypted-advanced-notifier/README.md

  After install the plugin a few configurations should be done on the plugin interface
  ## General
  - Plugin enabled: simple switch to enable/disable the plugin
+ - Log debug messages: verbose logging in console
  - Scrypted token: can be found on homeassistant in the sensor created by the scrypted integration
  - NVR url: URL externally accessible to the NVR interface, default ot `https://nvr.scrypted.app`

+ ## Homeassistant
  - HA credentials, check the `Use HA plugin credentials` to pick the one used on the main Homeassistant plugin

- ##  MQTT
- - Connection parameters
- - `Active entities topic`, MQTT topic to subscribe to activate/deactivate device notifications.
-The value is expected to be an array of strings and it can contain either the names of the camera or the entity ids or a mix of them.
-As long as each camera is correctly mapped, the plugin will automatically derive the devices to enable
- - `Active devices`, devices enabled on the MQTT interface, the plugin will publish the current status of the devices listed
- - `Snapshot width/height` - Dimensions of the snapshot for images to send over MQTT

- ## Fetched entities
  - Entity regex patterns: regexs to be passed to the HA endpoint to fetch the available entities.
 The plugin will autogenerate MQTT entities in form of `binary_sensor.{cameraName}_triggered`, an entry for this could be `binary_sensor.(.*)_triggered`.
 Add any HA entity id you need to map with the scrypted devices
  - `Entities`, contains all the entity ids discoveredy HA
  - `Rooms`, contains all the rooms discovered from HA
  - `Fetch entities from HA`, fetch data from HA (entities and rooms)

+ ##  MQTT
+ - MQTT credentials, check the `Use MQTT plugin credentials` to pick the one used on the main MQTT plugin
+ - `Active entities topic`, MQTT topic to subscribe to activate/deactivate device notifications.
+The value is expected to be an array of strings and it can contain either the names of the camera or the entity ids or a mix of them.
+As long as each camera is correctly mapped, the plugin will automatically derive the devices to enable
+ - `Active devices for MQTT reporting`, devices enabled on the MQTT interface, the plugin will publish the current status of the devices listed

  ## Notifier
+ - `Snapshot width/height` - Dimensions of the snapshot for images to send over MQTT
  - `Active devices`, devices enabled for the notifications, they can be manually selected or triggered by the MQTT `Active entities topic` topic
  - `Notifiers`, notifiers to be used to send notifications